 - Dental implant complications

 - Cracked, dislocated, or broken jaw joint

 Dental Surgery / Oral Surgery by Primecare Family Dental

 You may set yourself up for a speedy and painless recovery by paying attention to your dental surgeon’s recommendations and the aforementioned suggestions for getting ready for oral surgery.
-All of your dental care needs can be met by Primecare Family Dental.
+Primecare Family Dental can meet all of your dental care needs.
 To set up a meeting, get in touch with us.